EoghanDelaney/pands-project/README.md

 # 4. Findings

 #### Dataset
-The aim of this investigation was to gain an insight into the structure and content of the Fisher Iris Flower Dataset, using Python.
-Python can be used to determine many statistical factors.
+The aim of this investigation was to gain an insight into the structure and content of the Fisher Iris-flower Dataset, using Python.
+Fisher's Iris dataset is a very wellknown dataset well documented CSV, with unlimited resources for referral.
+Python can be used to determine many statistical factors of the dataset, from high-level means and standard deviations to predict, to a very high level of accuracy, what species of flower a sample is, based on its physical dimensions.

-#### Insight into the Iris dataset

-#### Programming
+In this report we first analysed the dataset using iPython and the Pandas describe functions, we then explored the data using plots on histograms, dot plots and a plot matrices.
+All visual representations giving further insights into the data.
+The Radviz and Andrews curves were also reviewed and from every angle it was clear that the Setosa flower was different to those of the Virginica & Versicolor.
+The Petal of the Setosa was markedly different to that of the other two flowers.
+We then used Sklearn's built in statistical models, with varying degrees of accuracy, to determine the what species a plant was based on its physical dimensions.
+The outcome of the Linear Discriminant Analysis could determine what species a plant was, with 96.7% accuracy.

-#### Key learnings
+#### Key Programming learnings
  - __IPython__ -
 I used iPython as a key learning tool.
 Ipthyon enabled data manipulation at an instant level.
 I found type function **type()** powerful.
 Whenever I encountered any issue/error I applied the type function and then in turn Googled the outcome I was looking for.